therealdamt/Viper/README.md

 # Viper
-A scoreboard API for all versions of which support the default minecraft scoreboard Viper board, created by damt.
+A scoreboard API for all versions of which support the default minecraft scoreboard\n Viper board, created by damt.

 ### Features